grimSkepsis/dnd_app_mcp/README.md

 - **Inventory Operations**: Add items, update gold amounts
 - **Extensible**: Easy to add new predefined queries
 - **Dynamic**: Support for custom variables and parameters

+### GraphQL Introspection

+The server includes a powerful introspection tool that allows you to:

+- **Discover Available Operations**: See all queries and mutations in the schema
+- **Understand Data Types**: Explore the structure of objects, inputs, and enums
+- **Validate Queries**: Ensure your queries match the actual schema
+- **Documentation**: Access field descriptions and argument information
+- **Schema Evolution**: Keep track of changes in your GraphQL API

+**Benefits of Introspection:**

+- **Self-Documenting**: GraphQL APIs are self-documenting through introspection
+- **Tool Integration**: Many GraphQL tools use introspection for better UX
+- **Development**: Faster development with schema discovery
+- **Testing**: Validate queries against the actual schema
+- **Debugging**: Understand why queries might be failing

 ## Security Notes